ishine/NeMo/docs/source/speechlm2/configs.rst

       perception:
         # ... (similar to SALM perception module)

-DuplexS2SSpeechDecoderModel Configuration
+DuplexSTTModel Configuration
 --------------------------------------

-The DuplexS2SSpeechDecoderModel is similar to DuplexS2SModel, but focuses on an additional speech generation transformer decoder:
+The DuplexSTTModel is a speech-to-text model that processes duplex audio conversations and generates agent text responses:

 .. code-block:: yaml